Gravitational waves from the early universe: Motivation

 The lectures are organized in the following sequence.
-In Sec.~\ref{sec:Linearized Einstein equations}, we obtain gravitational waves as vacuum solutions of the linearized Einstein equations and study the effects of gravitational waves on test masses.
-Next, in Sec.~\ref{sec:Emission of gravitational waves}, we study sourced emission of gravitational waves and their energy-momentum tensor and derive Einstein's quadrupole formula for the power emitted by a source.
-Then, in Sec.~\ref{sec:The stochastic gravitational wave background}, we focus on the background of stochastic gravitational waves, derive the main properties of interferometers and PTA searches, and describe detection efforts.
-In Sec.~\ref{sec:Primordial gravitational waves}, we give a very short review on cosmic inflation, explore properties of gravitational waves in the expanding Friedmann-Robertson-Lemaître-Walker universe, and show how data can be used to constrain BSM physics.
-Finally, in Sec.~\ref{sec:Probing cosmology and BSM physics with the SGWB}, we discuss some cosmological sources of gravitational waves (cosmic gravitational microwave background, single-field slow-roll inflation, axion-inflation, scalar-induced gravitational waves, first-order phase transitions, and cosmic strings).
+In Sec.~\ref{sec:Linearized Einstein equations}, we obtain GWs as vacuum solutions of the linearized Einstein equations and study the effects of GWs on test masses.
+Next, in Sec.~\ref{sec:Emission of gravitational waves}, we study the sourced emission of GWs and their energy-momentum tensor, we derive Einstein's quadrupole formula for the power emitted by a source, and write expressions for the power spectrum of tensor perturbations, which are used extensively in the next sections.
+Then, in Sec.~\ref{sec:The stochastic gravitational wave background}, we focus on the background of stochastic gravitational waves and we briefly comment on sources and detection efforts, while in Sec.~\ref{sec:searching} we elaborate more on the main properties of interferometers and pulsar timing array searches concerning GW detection efforts.
+In Sec.~\ref{sec:Primordial gravitational waves}, we give a very short review on cosmic inflation, explore properties of GWs in the expanding Friedmann-Robertson-Lemaître-Walker universe, and show how data can be used to constrain BSM physics.
+Finally, in Sec.~\ref{sec:Probing cosmology and BSM physics with the SGWB}, we non-exhaustively discuss some cosmological sources of GWs (cosmic gravitational microwave background, single-field slow-roll inflation, axion-inflation, scalar-induced gravitational waves, first-order phase transitions, and cosmic strings).
 We conclude in Sec.~\ref{sec:conclusions}.